stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <img src="img/portfolio/5/leastsqreqn.png" class="center">

 In the equation shown above, q_dot is a matrix of joint velocities while lambda represents a damping parameter.
-Note, in this node, the value of lambda (0.005) was found empirically.
+In this node, the value of lambda (0.005) was found empirically.

+<b>gripper_control.py</b><br>
+Subscribed topics: 'joy'<br>
+Sawyer equivalent: sawyer_gripper_control.py

+This node controls Baxter's right gripper when the L1 button is held down.
+It closes the robot's hand when the R1 button is pressed.

 <center><h3>Launch Files</h3></center><br>
 <b>simstate.launch</b> |
 This file brings up an rviz simulation of Baxter as well as a gui which enables users to manipulate and view individual joint angles.

-<b>telehaptics.launch</b> |
+<b>joysys.launch</b> |
-This file simultaneously launches all of the nodes needed to run the full Telehaptics package.
+This file simultaneously launches all of the nodes needed to run the joystick velocity control demonstration on Baxter.
+It pulls up an rviz simulation which shows the location of the goal end-effector pose and Baxter's movements as the arm chases down the target frame controlled by the user in real-time.

+<b>sawyer_joysys.launch</b> |
+This file performs the same actions as joysys.launch, except for Saywer.

 <center><h3>Related Resources</h3></center>
 To download or read more about the Telehaptics ROS package, please head on over to the <a href="https://github.com/stephanniec/baxter_telehaptics">baxter_telehaptics</a> Github repository.